caseyhadden/Resume/data/resume.md

 * Develop features requested by customers using SAS screen control language (SCL)
 * Lead developer for organizational chart functionality
 * Converted product to HTML using SAS/Internet
-* Assisted in products conversion to Java, JSP, and servlets by reimplementing existing functionality
+* Assisted in product conversion to Java, JSP, and servlets by reimplementing existing functionality

 __Center for Instructional Technology, UNC-CH__
 Student Consultant, October 1998 - May 1999